 A safe, structured and stimulating program before and after school hours for special needs students of QHS.

-Teens and young adults get together to go bowling one Friday evening each month.
+Teens and young adults with special needs go bowling one Friday evening each month.

 Saturday Children’s Activity